canonical/craft-artifacts/README.rst

       here from your ``setup.py``, ``setup.cfg``, and ``requirements.*.txt``.
    #. ``README`` - If your readme is .md, convert to .rst with pandoc:
       ``pandoc -o README.rst README.md``
-      Don't worry about making the contents match, Starbase's is very specific.
+      Don't worry about making the contents match, craft-artifacts's is very specific.
 #.
 Run all the linters: ``make lint``
    #. ``mypy``: